alinex/bash-lib/README.md

 - tags like `v2.3.0` - older version

 And you can also at any time download the baslib yourself and set `$BASHLIB_HOME` to this directory to work with it, like I do with my developer directory.
+Or use it without local installation, see below.

 ## Usage

+This will show you how to use it after installation or without installation.
+See the possibilities explained below.

+For further assistance see the [Examples](./doc/README.md#Examples) within the Modules API documentation.
+A [bash short reference](./bash-reference.md) is also available here.

+### Full BashLib

+This is a compressed library containing all core and modules.
+ANd will load the configurations from the config folder, too.

 Your scripts will start with: